vamsi-2312/pes_pd/README.md

 ![image16](https://github.com/vamsi-2312/pes_pd/assets/142248038/dafc5157-c16d-4a6b-b5a3-35131ef247c9)

-Routig Requirements forr Preprocessed Guides:
+Routing Requirements forr Preprocessed Guides:
 * Should have unit width.
 * Should be on the preferred direction.
 ![image17](https://github.com/vamsi-2312/pes_pd/assets/142248038/431ff156-a969-42c0-bad4-348df7fa7096)